 The WILD Conference is always held in March to coincide with Women’s History Month, and begins on a Friday night with guest speakers and a dinner reception for networking.
 Workshops, panel discussions, and a keynote speaker continue on Saturday.

 For more information on wild, please contact Laurel Brennan.

 The New Jersey State AFL-CIO’s political and elections program is operated through the Committee on Political Education (COPE).
 COPE operates the annual conference in which affiliated unions vote to endorse candidates for elected office based on voting records and working family issues.
-COPE also oversees election volunteer activities, including labor-to-labor walk programs and phonebanks, among other programs.
+COPE also oversees election volunteer activities, including labor-to-labor walk programs and GOTV, as well as digital ad campaigns.
 Working in partnership with the AFL-CIO Political Department, New Jersey’s Central Labor Councils, Building Trades Councils, and affiliated local unions, COPE makes every effort to educate union-member voters and their families.

 For more information on COPE, please contact John Shea III.

 Created in 2014, the New Jersey State AFL-CIO Young Workers Program, also known as New Jersey Youth Engagement in Solidarity (YES), actively engages union members ages 35 and younger in comprehensive leadership and educational programs to create the future leaders of New Jersey’s labor movement.
 Delegates from the Young Workers Program will meet at least two times a year to ensure that our future leaders from across all unions get to know and trust each other, and commit to each other support for the betterment of the union movement statewide.